wsmd/react-use-form-state/README.md

   // clears the state of an input clearField(name: string): void,

+  // resets all fields the form back to their initial state if provided reset(): void,

+  // resets the state of an input back to its initial state if provided resetField(name: string): void,

   // updates the value of an input setField(name: string, value: string): void,